 Advertising and Media

-Responsible Photography Holidays is tiny, independent and specialist, owner run and managed by the founder Gail Ward.
+Responsible Photography is tiny, independent and specialist, owner run and managed by the founder Gail Ward.
 Gail works together with her local partners and helpers, and everyone is very passionate about what they do.
 Responsible Photography is not part of any company or organisation.
-Gail's policy for Responsible Photography Holidays advertising is that she very rarely pays to advertise.
+Gail's policy for Responsible Photography advertising is that she very rarely pays to advertise.
 Instead she relies on personal references and referrals - so if you like what you see, please don't keep us to yourself, please tell your friends, family and colleagues about us.
 Thank-you so much!